ices-eg/wg_WGEEL/Misc/wkeelmigration/readme.md

 ### FI
 * Total Landings for the whole country (EMU).
 * Mail to Jouni: I have realized that you have two values for June and we should just have one.
 Could you please check that? .
-WAITING FOR THE ANSWER
+ANSWER: there was a mistake, JOuni has sent a new file

 ### FR